hybridgroup/gophercon-2023/drone/minidrone/README.md

 ### step05/main.go

 Now it is time for free flight, controlled by you, the human pilot.
-Plug in the DS3 controller to your computer.
+Plug in the DS4 or DS3 controller to your computer.
 The controls are as follows:

 * Triangle    - Takeoff
 * X           - Land